Programming-0101/TheBook/manuscript/chapter1-7.md

 A **Property Declaration** identifies a *static* or *instance* member of the class where : `[accessModifier]` is either `public`{format: csharp}, `private`{format: csharp}, `protected`{format: csharp}, or `internal`{format:csharp}.
 If no access modifier is provided, then the default modifier is `private`{format:csharp}.
 : `[static]`{format:csharp} is an optional keyword.
 If present, the Property is *shared* among all instances of the class.
-If absent (which is the common case) then the Property is an *instance* member and one is created every time an object based on the class is created.
+If absent (which is the common case) then the Property is an *instance* member.
 : `dataType` is any built-in data type or the name of a programmer-defined data type.
 : `PropertyName` is a the name you give to the member property.
-By convention, private Property are given an underscore as a prefix to the name.
 : `Body of getter` is a set of instructions that must ultimately return a value of the same data type as the property.
 : `Body of the setter` is a set of instructions that can process incoming data that is in the `value`{format:csharp} keyword.
 A typical implementation will store that data into the property's backing store.